zalando/zalando-howto-open-source/README.md

 - Customer data
 - Unique Selling Points (USPs)

-If you're open-sourcing a project that has contained sensitive information in the past, the sensitive information can still be retrieved from the git commit history.
-Create an entirely new git repo for it before pushing it to GitHub.
+If you're open-sourcing a project that has contained sensitive information in the past, the sensitive information can still be retrieved from the Git commit history.
+Create an entirely new Git repo for it before pushing it to GitHub.

 No issues?
 Great!
 On to the next section ...